bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 } // close of main method
 ```

-Note that since count() is considered an action command, this where Spark will start evaluating the previous commands before this and start executing to arrive at the count() state.
-Having lots of dataframe count() calls through your application can slow things down, but in our case we have just a single call, and the usefulness far exceeds the small price
+Note that since count() is considered an action command, this where Spark will start evaluating the previous transformation functions and start executing to arrive at the count() state.
+Having lots of dataframe count() calls through your application will slow down overall execution time, but in our case we have just a single call, and the usefulness far exceeds the small price
 in execution overhead we have to pay.

 Consider what happens if a dataset is malformed and fails validation.
 The evaluation was all done with transient dataframe operations and there is no cleanup or deletion of any external state which must be done before we can rerun.
 In practice this is very useful behavior, since it let's us design this job to be fault-tolerant and automated.
 Each run of the job will either A) produce our desired output artifacts and Luigi will know it succeeded, or B) fail validation or some other Spark error and luigi will elevate that exception.
 The job can be retried later via crontab automatically.
 Repeated and consistent Luigi errors tend to get data-engineering teams' attention very quickly.

-Moreover, once the count() operation on `dedupedDF` is finished Spark will have cached the contents of that dataframe automatically in memory, meaning if we continue to do transformations after the count() on `dedupedDF` it won't have to reevaluate the execution stages to arrive at the dataframe state again.
-This is one of the signature characteristics of Spark that has made it so useful for data analysis and transformation.
+Moreover, once the count() operation on `dedupedDF` is finished Spark will have cached the contents of that dataframe automatically in memory, meaning if we continue to do transformations after the count() on `dedupedDF` it won't have to reevaluate the previous execution stages.
+This is one of the signature characteristics of Spark that has made it so useful for data analysis and especially machine learning applications.

 CHECKPOINT: Let's run the build command again just to make sure we didn't mistype anything.